ShileiCao/ShileiCao.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year undergraduate student from [Sun Yat-sen University](https://www.sysu.edu.cn/) with a major in Artificial Intelligence.
-I am very fortunate to be advised by [Prof. Peng](http://zhenhuipeng.com/) and [Prof. Zheng](https://hail-alloy-af4.notion.site/Juepeng-Zheng-d3b70a4b409145139c91e55813cc80fa).
+During my undergraduate studies, I am very fortunate to be advised by both [Prof. Peng](http://zhenhuipeng.com/) and [Prof. Zheng](https://hail-alloy-af4.notion.site/Juepeng-Zheng-d3b70a4b409145139c91e55813cc80fa).
 My research interest includes Computer Vision and the intersection of Artificial Intelligence and Human-Computer Interaction.

 You can find my [CV](../assets/ShileiCao_CV.pdf) here.